 The artist had already been invited by the French state in 2011 to design six works in brightly coloured glass for the cathedral choir on either side of the windows by Marc Chagall.
 The addition of three further glass works in the Joan of Arc chapel now provides a crowning finale to his remarkable work for the Cathedral, which is typified by his generously waiving any fee.

 Kunststiftung NRW played a decisive role in realising the work.
 Its President Dr. Fritz Behrens was able to secure political support for the project at a national level.
-Leadership and management of the bilateral project lay in the hands of Dr. Ursula Sinnreich, Kunststiftung NRW General Secretary, in co-operation with the Regional Director of Cultural Affairs for the region of Champagne-Ardenne.
+Leadership and management of the bilateral project lay in the hands of Dr. Ursula Sinnreich, Kunststiftung NRW General Secretary (until 9/2019), in co-operation with the Regional Director of Cultural Affairs for the region of Champagne-Ardenne.

 Links to media reports: